CSCI 4513

 The Tale:

-Odin pierced himself with his own spear, Gungnir, and hung himself from Yggdrasil, the World Tree.
-For nine days and nine nights, he hung there without food or water, wounded and exposed to the elements.
-He existed in a state between life and death, suffering alone with no one to help or comfort him.
-On the ninth night, at the moment when he had given everything, the runes revealed themselves to him.
-With a final cry, Odin grasped the runes and fell from the tree, having gained knowledge that transformed him—he could now use the runes to heal, to curse, to wake the dead, to protect in battle, and to shape fate itself.
+Odin, despite being the Allfather, sought even deeper knowledge — understanding of the runes, the fundamental symbols that held power over reality itself.
+He pierced himself with his own spear, Gungnir, and hung from Yggdrasil for nine days and nine nights, wounded and without food or water.
+On the ninth night, the runes revealed themselves to him.
+With a final cry, Odin grasped them and fell — transformed.
+He could now heal, curse, wake the dead, protect in battle, and shape fate itself.

-<form action="/submit" method="POST">
+<form action="/api" method="POST">

 <label for="email">Email:</label>

-<input type="email" id="email" required>
+<input type="email"

 </form>

-dialog::backdrop {
+input:invalid {

 }